 Canvas LMS Presentations

-Representatives from Canvas will be on campus on Tuesday, October 1st and Wednesday, October 2nd, and are offering three repeat presentations.
+Representatives from Canvas were on campus on Tuesday, October 1st and Wednesday, October 2nd, offering three repeat presentations of the Canvas LMS.

 - Winter 2019

 Work with key stakeholders to identify non-negotiables; develop draft RFP criteria

 Finalize RFP criteria; present recommendation to CCC Board of Education for competitive procurement process; finalize review rubric